rock-land/graphNavigator/README.md

 ## INSTALL

-Just put the graphNavigator folder in your ComfyUI\\web\\extensions folder.
+Just put the graphNavigator folder in your ComfyUI\\web\\extensions folder and restart ComfyUI.

 ## TODO